Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 anyone present poll results with a straight face?).

-The other bad news is you can spend a long time experimenting, like [PagerDuty](https://www.pagerduty.com/blog/scaling-engineering-org) describes, and getting it wrong is pretty painful.
+The other bad news is you can spend a long time experimenting, like [PagerDuty](https://www.pagerduty.com/blog/scaling-engineering-org) describes, and getting it wrong is painful.
-That's why we felt a communication tool designed to solve some of these problems could speed things up by removing a lot of the drudge work from process.
+That's why we believe a communication tool designed for these problems can remove a lot of drudge work and speed things up.

 For experimenting with communications solutions there are many choices but most of them fully justify the manifesto's warning to stick to face-to-face.
 But these days we know a few things about how we prefer to operate online: